-This lemma implies that a long iteration of the quasi-Blaschke model $G$ is expansive near the unit circle.
+This lemma implies that a long iteration of the quasi-Blaschke model $G$ is expanding near the unit circle.
 In the following we fix the model map $G$ and omit the dependence of all the constants on $G$.
-The heart of this paper is the proof of the Main Lemma$'$, which occupies \S\ref{sec-basic-tools} to \S\ref{sec:key-thm}.
+The heart of this paper is the proof of the Main Lemma$'$, which occupies Section \ref{sec-basic-tools} to Section \ref{sec:key-thm}.

-The following result is useful when we consider the pull backs of Jordan domains.
+The following result is useful when we consider the pullbacks of Jordan disks.
 For a proof, see \cite[Proposition 2.8]{Pil96}.